moxvallix/moxlib-exp/README.md

 ## Moxvallix's Datapack Creation Library - Experimental Expansion

 Moxlib Exp is an optional expansion on the base library.
 It is home to any functions that require functionality that is considered experimental.
-It shares the same namespace as Moxlib, such that it integrates seamlessly, and consistantly, into the API.
+It shares the same namespace as Moxlib, such that it integrates seamlessly, and consistently, into the API.
 Core Moxlib functions will never rely on Moxlib Exp functions.

 Moxlib Exp should only be used if Moxlib is also installed.